Donnie Darko: The Director's Cut: Changes

 Alongside the deleted scenes, Kelly also superimposed pages from the fictional book The Philosophy of Time Travel, which had previously been available on the film's official website, onto the film.
 Kelly had written these passages after he had finished shooting, and explained that their inclusion was to help the film, "operate on a more logical, fluid level, a bit more as the science fiction film that [he] always intended it to be".
 The text introduces an explanation for the film's setting and events, including new concepts that had previously been unmentioned in the original release.
 According to The Philosophy of Time Travel, much of the film's plot takes place in an unstable "Tangent Universe"—a duplicate of the "Primary Universe" from which Donnie originates—which is spontaneously created after the jet engine falls into Donnie's room.
 Donnie is described as being the "Living Receiver" in this new universe, and is granted superpowers such as strength, telekinesis and premonition.
 Donnie's task over the course of the film is to return the jet engine (called the "Artifact" in the book) to the Primary Universe to avert an apocalyptic disaster.
 During his quest, he is aided by "The Manipulated Living" and "The Manipulated Dead", who are the other characters in the film.
 These plot points received criticism from reviewers, who objected to the narrative's new lack of ambiguity.
 Jonathan Dean of Total Film described them as "unsatisfactory" and "handholding".
 In an interview, Kelly said that the pages were intended to be viewed "as an exercise in interpretation", and not as canon.

 The film's sound quality was improved and its soundtrack revised.
 Kelly had originally wanted to use the songs "Never Tear Us Apart" by INXS and "West End Girls" by the Pet Shop Boys during the opening scene of Donnie cycling home and Sparkle Motion's dance at the talent show respectively, but financial constraints meant that he instead had to use "The Killing Moon" by Echo & the Bunnymen and "Notorious" by Duran Duran.
-For the director's cut, Kelly was able to gain the rights to use "Never Tear Us Apart" for the opening scene; "Notorious" was not moved from the talent show scene.
+For the director's cut, Kelly was able to gain the rights to use "Never Tear Us Apart" for the opening scene, and moved "The Killing Moon" to later in the film; "Notorious" was not moved from the talent show scene.